eea/eea.docker.jenkins/master/Readme.md

     $ git clone https://github.com/eea/eea.docker.jenkins.git
     $ cd eea.docker.jenkins

-Optionally restore existing jenkins configuration, jobs and plugins.

-    See `Persistent data as you wish` bellow
+Before starting you may want to restore existing jenkins configuration, jobs and plugins within data container.
+See `Persistent data as you wish` bellow.

 Start (master only)